dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

       B 10
       C 5

 #.
-Log out of the ``sabre-shell`` docker container.
+Log out of the ``smart-shell`` docker container.

 Step 8: Stop the Sawtooth Environment
 -------------------------------------

-When you are done using this Sawtooth Sabre environment, use this procedure to stop and reset the environment.
+When you are done using this Sawtooth Smart environment, use this procedure to stop and reset the environment.

 .. important::